Debra Wood, RN

-Cady RK, Dodick DW, et al. Sinus headache: a neurology, otolaryngology, allergy, and primary care consensus on diagnosis and treatment.
+Cady RK, Dodick DW, Levine HL, et al. Sinus headache: a neurology, otolaryngology, allergy, and primary care consensus on diagnosis and treatment.

 National Headache Foundation website.
 Available at:

-Sinus headache.
+Sinus headaches.
 American Academy of Otolaryngology website.
 Available at:

 Asthma and Allergy Foundation of America website.
 Available at: